EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 ## 'Jobs' panel

-The 'Jobs' panel has buttons for a subset of the apps available to you to run jobs on back-ends.
+The 'Jobs' panel has buttons for a subset of the apps available, many of which allow you to run jobs on back-ends.
 The pinned apps include:

 | App | Description |
 | --- | ----------- |